 - (a) The Board must determine whether an individual to be appointed as Independent Director is independent in character and judgement, and free from associations or circumstances that may impair the exercise of his/her independent judgement.
-An individual must not be considered to be an Independent Director if he or any person linked to him: - - (i) has been an executive in the last 2 years; - (ii) is a substantial shareholder of the Company or any of its affiliates; or - (iii) has had a significant business or other contractual relationship with the Company or any of its affiliates within the last 2 years. - (b) An Independent Director must immediately disclose to the Board any change in his/her circumstances that may affect his/her status as an Independent Director.
-In such a case, the Board must review his/her designation as an Independent Director and notify BNM in writing of its decision to affirm or change his/her designation.
+An individual must not be considered to be an Independent Director if he or any person linked to him: - - (i) has been an executive in the last 2 years; - (ii) is a substantial shareholder of the Company or any of its affiliates; - (iii) has had a significant business or other contractual relationship with the Company or any of its affiliates within the last 2 years.